ksevindik/ksevindik.github.io/_posts/2013-11-30-be-careful-when-using-parent-child-associations-in-hibernate.md

+---
+layout: post
-# Be Careful When Using Parent-Child Associations in Hibernate
+title: Be Careful When Using Parent-Child Associations in Hibernate
+author: Kenan Sevindik
+---

 Parent-child relationships are a special case of more general 1:M associations.
 They are simply part-whole relationships and for Hibernate it is not meaningful that parts (children) should exist without belonging to a whole (parent).